cliffano/nestor/README.md

     set JENKINS_URL=http://user:pass@host:port/path

+Instead of using a password, you can use Jenkins API token instead.
+Jenkins API token can be found on user configuration page.

-If http_proxy environment variable is set, then Nestor will automatically use it.
+If http_proxy or https_proxy environment variable is set, then Nestor will automatically use it.

 Colophon
 --------